airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 Order of Bytes in a Word
 ------------------------

-One thing that confuses many people when dealing with bitsbits and bytesbytes on a low level is that, when bytes are written from registersregisters to memory, their bytes are written out least-significant-portion-first.[49]
+One thing that confuses many people when dealing with bits and bytes on a low level is that, when bytes are written from registers to memory, their bytes are written out least-significant-portion-first.[49]
 What most people expect is that if they have a word in a register, say `0x5d 23 ef ee` (the spacing is so you can see where the bytes are), the bytes will be written to memory in that order.
 However, on x86 processors, the bytes are actually written in reverse order.
 In memory the bytes would be `0xee ef 23 5d` on x86 processors.
 The bytes are written in reverse order from what they would appear conceptually, but the bits within the bytes are ordered normally.

 Not all processors behave this way.
-The x86 processor is a *little-endianlittle-endian* processor, which means that it stores the "little end", or least-significant byte of its words first.
+The x86 processor is a *little-endian* processor, which means that it stores the "little end", or least-significant byte of its words first.

 ![*Register-to-memory transfers on little-endian systems*](resource/image/littleendian.png)

-Other processors are *big-endianbig-endian* processors, which means that they store the "big end", or most significant byte, of their words first, the way we would naturally read a number.
+Other processors are *big-endian* processors, which means that they store the "big end", or most significant byte, of their words first, the way we would naturally read a number.

 ![*Register-to-memory transfers on big-endian systems*](resource/image/bigendian.png)